 - You pay a court fee to issue court proceedings, or you can respond to an application made by your former partner but there is no advantage in being the Applicant or the Respondent.
 There is no court fee in arbitration but the Arbitrator’s costs are paid by the parties.

-- You must attend court
+- You must attend court at each hearing

 - You must comply with the orders made by the court.

 - You give evidence on oath to tell the truth.